ZoltanRacz/MomentMatching.jl/docs/src/examples.md

     - `:partition` the name of the HPC partition to use See the Slurm [docs](https://slurm.schedmd.com/documentation.html) for more details and options.

-Users can thus perform multiprocessing, multithreading and/or a combination of the two also on a cluster which uses Slurm by properly specifying these options before running the `estimation` command.
+Users can thus perform multiprocessing, multithreading and/or a combination of the two also on a cluster which uses Slurm by properly specifying these options.
+Including `ComputationSettings` defined in the way just explained in the `estimation` command will automatically ensure that the latter is run with Slurm.

 !!! note
     As explained in the example, the options to be passed to Slurm are related to the options to be specified in the structure `ComputationSettings` of our package.
 We are aware of the slight abuse of notation of the word *task*: in our package it refers to the number of tasks for multithreading, while in Slurm to the number of processes per node.
 This is a legacy from having added the Slurm option after the local one, and it might be changed in future versions.

 !!! note
     - Hardware configuration and rules for Slurm options to be included might differ across HPCs.
 It's the user's responsibility to make sure that the options conform with their specific case.
-    - If on a cluster, it's important to remember to set up correctly the required environment by loading the packages and functions before running the estimation.
+    - If on a cluster, it's important to remember to set up correctly the required environment by loading the packages and functions in each process before running the estimation.
     - If one runs the code from an open Julia session in the HPC then the Slurm command called is `srun`.
 It should be possible to use also `sbatch` by writing a script that calls the code.

 !!! tip